Vlahaka/Unified-framework/Unified_Scaffold_Final_Condensed.md

 ### 2.2 The Division of 0
 - **Event**: Time "touches" the interior of the 0—**not an energy transfer, but a structural intersection**.
+- > *Imagine a perfectly flat sheet of paper gently landing on a still body of water.
+As the water touches it, it doesn’t pierce or break it—but it infiltrates it, subtly and completely.
+The paper begins to curve, warp, and change—reacting not to pressure, but to contact.
+This is how Time touches the 0.
+It folds into it from within, saturating the perfectly symmetrical plane and introducing contrast—not by force, but by structure.
+This is the moment of emergence.*
 - **Immediate Effects**:
   - **Awareness** activates.
   - **Entropy** arises.